AvajWiktor/SensorsNetworkSimulator/README.md

 With windows system application can be executed via .exe file which is attached to SensorNetworkSimulatorEXE.zip

 Whereas second archive does not contain .exe file and can be compiled in any choosen env.
 Header files should be placed into "include" directory, and main.cpp is main entry point for application and should be in src dir.

-Iam sorry for little delay
+For example on windows platform it can be compiled with developer command prompt by typing:
+"cl -std:c++20 main.cpp"
+and then run by:
+"main.exe"

+For linux might be necessary to add -pthread flag for compiler

 #PL
 Wymagany C++20
-Na systemie windows uruchomiæ program mo¿na za pomoc¹ pliku .exe do³¹czonego do jednego z dwóch archiwów o nazwie SensorNetworkSimulatorEXE.zip
+Na systemie windows program uruchomiæ mo¿na przy pomocy pliku .exe dolaczonego do archiwum SensorNetworkSimulatorEXE.zip

-Natomiast druga paczka, nie zawiera pliku .exe i mo¿liwe jest jej skompilowanie w dowolnie wybranym œrodowisku, pliki nag³ówkowe nale¿y umieœciæ w folderze typu include, natomiast plik main.cpp jest plikiem g³ównym i wejœciem do programu.
+Natomiast druga paczka, nie zawiera pliku .exe i mo¿liwe jest jej skompilowanie w dowolnie wybranym œrodowisku, wszystkie pliki mo¿na umieœciæ w jednym folderze i np. przy pomocy Developer Command Prompt for VS20XX wykonaæ polecenie

-Przepraszam za ma³e opóŸnienie w przes³aniu
+"cl -std:c++20 main.cpp"
+a nastêpnie:
+"main.exe"

+Dla linuxa przy kompilacji mo¿e byæ wymagana flaga -pthread